Sarvandani/Changing-header-of-ambient-noise-data-in-marine-exploration/README.md

 M M Sarvandani, E Kästle, L Boschi, S Leroy, M Cannat, Seismic Ambient Noise Imaging of a Quasi-Amagmatic Ultra-Slow Spreading Ridge, Remote Sensing 13 (14), 2811

+`DISCLAIMER`:  I don't warrant this code in any way whatsoever.
+This code is provided "as-is" to be used at your own risk.